TheBiomics/GMXvg/README.md

 ## Development

-> To make any changes, fork this repository
+* To make any changes, fork this repository
-> To contribute, create a pull request after you fork or comment
+* To contribute, create a pull request after you fork or comment

 ## Future Improvements

 * GUI
 * Edit invidiual graphs through GUI

+## Other things
+* We recommend you going through the code to access the precision and quality of the generated results before you use.
+* The code is free to be used by students, scholars, and professors.